-- the apprentice must have achieved Level 2 English and maths. - the apprentice must have achieved the relevant pathway qualification for this pathway of the apprenticeship. - the apprentice must have a Disclosure and Barring Service (DBS) certificate. - the apprentice must have developed a portfolio that showcases the relevant KSBs which can be used to inform the competence interview. - the line manager (employer) must be confident that the apprentice has developed all the knowledge, skills and behaviours defined in the apprenticeship standard and that the apprentice is competent in performing their role.
+- the apprentice must have achieved the relevant pathway qualification for this pathway of the apprenticeship. - the apprentice must have a Disclosure and Barring Service (DBS) certificate. - the apprentice must have developed a portfolio that showcases the relevant KSBs which can be used to inform the competence interview. - the line manager (employer) must be confident that the apprentice has developed all the knowledge, skills and behaviours defined in the apprenticeship standard and that the apprentice is competent in performing their role.
 To ensure this, the apprentice must attend a formal meeting with their employer to complete the Gateway Readiness Report. - the apprentice and the employer should then engage with Highfield to agree a plan and schedule for each assessment activity to ensure all components can be completed within a 2-month end-assessment window.
 Further information about the gateway process is covered later in this kit.